 - David Fessler, the Club’s Energy and Infrastructure Strategist, launches Peak Energy Strategist.

 (Technology Update: Our asset-allocation planning tool is made available on The Oxford Club’s site for all Members.
 MP3 recordings are available online for most Oxford Club seminars.
 Transcripts are made available for Market Wake-Up Call videos, and the Club’s use of video expands online.)

 - Marc Lichtenfeld takes over the successful dividend-oriented portfolio for the Club’s mid-month issue, which is now called The Ultimate Income Letter.

-- Julia Guth, Alexander Green and the team start Total Financial Solution meetings for new Members of The Chairman’s Circle – and all sell out.
+- Julia Guth, Alexander Green and the team start Total Financial Solution meetings for new Chairman’s Circle Members – and all sell out.

-- Robert Williams, Editorial Director for the Club, is promoted to Publisher of the new Wall Street Daily, an Agora Inc. affiliate.
+- Robert Williams, Editorial Director for the Club, is promoted to Publisher of the new Wall Street Daily, an Agora Company.